 - The era of slow travel is finally here

-- Creative new revenue streams can help bloggers tide through the crisis
+- What are travel bloggers doing now?
+Creative new revenue streams can help bloggers tide through the crisis

 - Meaningful, low impact, sustainable travel must replace overtourism

-- Innovative ‘pay now, travel later’ campaigns can help small businesses survive
+- Future of travel industry: Innovative ‘pay now, travel later’ campaigns can help small businesses survive

 - Travellers need to reconsider animal activities on the road

-- Based on past crises, the travel industry will bounce back and still need bloggers
+- The future of blogging: Based on past crises, the travel industry will bounce back and still need bloggers

 Behold, perspectives from around the world on what travel might look like in the future – and how we can prepare ourselves as storytellers in this space:

 Domestic and regional tourism will bounce back first

 Just like travellers, travel bloggers need to look closer home for new adventures and collaborations